-With the Emerson family of GO Loggers, you’ll gain visibility into your shipments cold chain, so you can know what happens to your cargo when it is outside of your direct control.
+With PDF temperature and humidity Loggers, you’ll gain visibility into your shipments cold chain, so you can know what happens to your cargo when it is outside of your direct control.
 These insights allow you to uncover areas of improvement within your supply chain and pinpoint issues that impact food quality and safety decisions.

 Emerson Data Loggers in New Zealand

 Our Emerson temperature and humidity data loggers record measurements across the globe!
 With these cold-chain solutions, you will be able to monitor and record environmental parameters over a certain time period when your perishable goods are outside of your direct control.
 This allows conditions to be analysed, validated, measured and documented.
 Emerson data loggers contain a humidity sensor that receives cold-chain monitoring data and a computer chip or USB to store the information on so that you know what’s happening with your cargo while you’re not there.

 When you need to monitor the temperature or humidity levels of perishable goods such as food, medicine, logistics, blood, chemicals, electronics or industrial products in distribution or storage.

 Data Logger Measurements

 Different types of data logger measurements include light intensity, air temperature and humidity.
 These different measurements depending on the particular data logger.
 Data logger also helps in measuring differential pressure.

 There are a wide range of temperature data loggers available so it is important to know the key factors to look for while deciding on what data logger will work for your situation.